OscarAzeem/Courses_Info/pl_sql_udemy_info.md

         * There's no need for the BEGIN clause.
     2. Package body.
         * The package body should have the definition of each function declared in the Package specification.
+* A Package is a schema that groups logically related   PL/SQL types, variables, and subprograms.
+* Packages usually have two parts:
+    1. A specification (spec)
+        * The specification is the interface to the package.
+It declares the types, variables, constants ,exceptions, cursors, and subprograms that can be referenced from outside the package.
+    2. A body
+        * The body defines the queries for the cursors and the code for the subprograms.
+        * Enable the Oracle server to read multiple objects into memory at once.
+* Advantages of using packages:
+    * Hiding information:
+        * Only the declarations in the package specification are visible and accesible to applications
+        * Private constructs in the package body are hiden and inaccessible
+        * All coding is hidden in the package body.

 * Video: 50